 ABC News Bias and Reliability Overview

 ABC News is the news division of the American Broadcasting Company, part of Walt Disney Television.
 Founded in 1945, it is headquartered in New York City.
 Its most popular news programs are Good Morning America, ABC World News Tonight, 20/20 and Nightline.
-Its website, abcnews.go.com, has recorded more than 62.5 million visits.
+Its website, abcnews.go.com, records an average of 84.4 million monthly visits.
 Ad Fontes Media rates ABC News as neutral/balanced in terms of bias and as most reliable in terms of reliability.

 A team of analysts at Ad Fontes Media regularly reviews articles and news programs to rate them in terms of bias and reliability.
 The weighted average of these ratings results in the overall score for the media source.